spzSource/spzSource.github.io/_posts/2020-05-08-nuke-build-on-azure-dev-ops-code-coverage-publication-issue.md

 ## What happened

-The issue is related to how Azure DevOps (pipelines) perform artifact publishing.
+The issue is related to how Azure DevOps (pipelines) performs artifact publishing.
 We have a regular build pipeline, containing steps for building, testing, calculating code coverage and publishing all this stuff as an artifact for deployment purposes.

 Artifacts publishing target (step) looks like stated below: